drduh/pwd.sh/README.md

 # Use

-Run the script with `./pwd.sh`
+Run the script interactively with `./pwd.sh`

 Type `w` to write a password.

-Type `r` to read a password or all passwords.
+Type `r` to read a password(s).

 Type `d` to delete a password.

+Or, the action and username can be passed on the command line, e.g.,

+`./pwd.sh r github` or `./pwd.sh w gmail`

 The encrypted file `pwd.sh.safe` and script can be safely shared between machines over public channels (Google Drive, Dropbox, etc).